-If they eyes are the window to your soul, make them as inviting as possible.
+If the eyes are the windows to your soul, make them as inviting as possible.

 With Latisse, thin or inadequate eyelashes can be a thing of the past.
 LATISSE® is the first and only FDA-approved product that can actually increase eyelash growth.
-For your Denver Latisse treatment, visit Body Massage Wellness Spa.
+In downtown Denver, LATISSE® is available at Body Massage Wellness Spa.

 LATISSE® is the first and only FDA-approved product indicated to treat hypotrichosis of the eyelashes by increasing their growth, including length, thickness, and darkness.